Report Nature Sightings at Sanctuaries with iNaturalist

 One of the best parts about iNaturalist is that everyone can use it—you don’t need to be a scientist or a professional naturalist.
 All you need is a computer or smartphone and an interest in the natural world around you!

 To get started, create a free account at iNaturalist.org or via the smartphone app.
 Then, upload identifiable pictures or audio with a location and a date and give it your best ID (if you have no clue, the platform will often suggest what it thinks is in your photo).
 Within minutes or hours, other users will see your observation and will help to identify it.

 Mass Audubon on iNaturalist

-Mass Audubon is launching our own iNaturalist initiative to compile a catalog of the biodiversity present at our wildlife sanctuaries.
-All of our sanctuaries are now a "Project" that you can contribute to.
+Mass Audubon has our own iNaturalist initiative to compile a catalog of the biodiversity present at our wildlife sanctuaries.
+All of our sanctuaries are a "Project" that you can contribute to.
 Make sure to scroll through the leaderboard to see the standing of your favorite sanctuary.

 Then get outside, enjoy the outdoors, and start observing!